ym001/distancia/CONTRIBUTING.md

 ### 2. Submitting Code Contributions

 We welcome all forms of code contributions, from minor bug fixes to major feature additions.
-Here’s how you can contribute code:
+Here’s how you can contribute code :

     1. **Fork the Repository**: Start by forking the [Distancia repository](https://github.com/your-username/distancia) to your GitHub account.